CS234319/safot/Material/Tutorials/theory/rtti.md

 - specifies the type of the data to which it is attached
 - is useful in both statically- and dynamically-typed languages
 <!--vert-->
+RTTI is used for:

+* serialization
+* deep-cloning
+* garbage collection

-in both statically- and dynamically-typed languages which have it, RTTI is used for serialization, deep-cloning and garbage collection these are purposes that require traversal of a type structure that has to be known in runtime.
+NOTE: these are purposes that require traversal of a type structure that has to be known in runtime

 in dynamically-typed languages, the RTTI is also used for type checking, which is done in runtime.